Are myths about women who network holding you back?

-by Niccolò Pisani Published 18 October 2021 in Brain circuits • 3 min read
+by Niccolò Pisani Published October 18, 2021 in Brain Circuits • 3 min read

 Crises can change our perception of uncertainty and volatility, and in the case of COVID-19 our research here at IMD has shown that it drastically changed our view of risks.
 Executives now take the possibility of things like supply chain disruptions far more seriously than they previously did.
 When you perceive risks and disruptions as real and likely threats, it shapes our strategy and how we prepare for the future.